fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 - No new readings.
 Today we read through and go over reader reports and general revision strategies.

 {% include alert.html class='danger' title='Reader Reports Due' text="
 Bring your TWO ~500 word critiques on TWO different essays.
-Review assignments are posted [in our repository](https://github.com/unm-historiography/2019-fall/blob/master/review-assignments.md).
+Review assignments are posted [in our repository](https://github.com/unm-historiography/2021-fall/blob/master/review-assignments.md).
 Focus on the big picture: framing, historiographical significance, and accessibility for the intended audience.
-Be sure you are thinking about the points raised in the [writing guide](https://unm-historiography.github.io/intro-guide/writing-guide).
+As you did for the previous critique, be sure you are thinking about and addressing what's in the [writing guide](metahistory-guide).
 "%}